GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

-# DevToys.Poco.Csv.Core
+# DevToys.PocoCsv.Core

 ## One of the fastest of not the fastest csv reader deserialzer available.

-DevToys.Poco.Csv.Core is a class library to read and write to Csv.
+DevToys.PocoCsv.Core is a class library to read and write to Csv.
 It contains CsvStreamReader, CsvStreamWriter and Serialization classes CsvReader<T> and CsvWriter<T>.

 - Read/write serialize/deserialize data to and from Csv.